- What do I need to know about buying plastic bags?

 - What is a biodegradable plastic bag?

 Biodegradable plastic bags will break down and revert to their natural state.
-Plastic made from plant-based materials and not oil by-products is biodegradable.
-This plastic is 100% biodegradable and recyclable.
 Typical biodegradable bags are ’compostable bags’, which break down within 6 months.
+Bags of this nature will eventually degrade under the right circumstances.
+For more information, contact your local council or waste management centre about how to dispose of the product properly.

 - What are EPI degradable plastic shopping bags?